I recently jumped on the Prime Day/Instant Pot bandwagon and bought myself an 8 Quart Instant Pot Ultra.

 If you ever like to have leftovers or make freezer meals the bigger size makes more sense.

-So, after reading these thoughts I was less concerned and waited to get my 8 quart Instant Pot.
+After reading these thoughts I was less concerned about my pot being too big and waited to get my 8 quart Instant Pot.

 Please let me know if you have any questions about the Instant Pot, the models, or the size at all.